daniilnahl/Alarm-Clock-NucleoC031C6/README.md

 # Alarm Clock using STM32C031C6
 ## A fully functional alarm clock project written in C.
 To program this Alarm Clock you need to estabilish a USART connection.
 When estabilished you can adjust time and alarm.
 When an alarm activates a passive buzzer will produce a melody as well as LCD screen will have a message pop-up indicating an alarm.
-This project is the culmination of my self studying of the foundations of embedded systems.
+This project is the culmination of my self learning of the foundations of embedded systems.
 The following are key concepts that were used:
 * USART transmission and reception in interrupt mode.
 * RTC for timekeeping, setting alarms and handling time-triggered events via interrupts.
 * I2C to interface with an external LCD module.